Solarpack’s Authorization for the Guatemala Solar Park Project

 Project Details of the Guatemala Solar Park

-Located in the municipality of Camotán, within the Chiquimula department, the Tierra del Sol Solar Park will have a nameplate capacity of 75 MW and will be equipped with approximately 124,000 solar modules.
+The Tierra del Sol Solar Park will be constructed in the municipality of Camotán, within the Chiquimula department.
+With a nameplate capacity of 75 MW, the project will include approximately 124,000 solar modules.

-Solarpack’s Expanding Presence in Guatemala
+Solarpack’s Expanding Footprint in Guatemala and Beyond

-In Guatemala, Solarpack is already known for the Horus I and Horus II solar plants, which have a combined installed capacity of 80.4 MW.
-The company also owns the Tierra del Sol II and Tierra del Sol III solar plants, each with a 50 MW capacity.
+Established in 2005, Solarpack specializes in utility-scale solar power plants, with expertise covering the development, financing, construction, operation, and management of these facilities.
+The company has a presence in multiple countries, including Spain, Peru, Chile, Brazil, Colombia, the United States, India, Malaysia, Indonesia, and South Africa.
+In Guatemala, Solarpack is already known for the Horus I and Horus II solar plants, which together have an installed capacity of 80.4 MW.
+Additionally, the company owns the Tierra del Sol II and Tierra del Sol III solar plants, each with a capacity of 50 MW.

-The project is also expected to create jobs during its construction and operational phases, bringing economic benefits to the local community.
-According to the Ministry of Energy and Mines, the solar park will boost the country’s energy security and reduce its reliance on imported fossil fuels.
+The project is expected to create jobs during its construction and operational phases, bringing economic benefits to the local community.
+According to the Ministry of Energy and Mines, the solar park will also boost the country’s energy security and reduce its reliance on imported fossil fuels.

 Environmental and Social Impact of the Guatemala Solar Park

 The environmental benefits of the Tierra del Sol Solar Park are significant.
-By reducing CO2 emissions by 56,000 tonnes annually, the project will support Guatemala’s efforts to combat climate change and improve air quality.
-Furthermore, Solarpack is committed to implementing social responsibility programs in the local community.
+By reducing CO2 emissions by 56,000 tonnes annually, the project will support Guatemala’s ongoing efforts to combat climate change and improve air quality.
+Furthermore, Solarpack is committed to implementing social responsibility programs within the local community.
 These initiatives will focus on enhancing education, health, and infrastructure, ensuring the project’s benefits extend beyond energy generation.

 Guatemala’s Growing Renewable Energy Sector